Allison K Williams is the author of the writer's guides

 Pre-arrival session with editorial feedback and your work plan for the retreat.

 Scheduled one-on-one time to discuss your draft-in-progress and writing goals.
-(Allison's available for informal chats and questions all day long.)
+Critique relevant to your specific work, every day of the retreat.

-Follow-up coaching session to sustain your writing momentum back home.
+Follow-up coaching session to sustain your writing momentum after the retreat.

 The Virtual Retreat happens in your place of safety.
-Allison can help you strategize to create a calm, supportive writing environment.
+Your pre-retreat package gives tips for creating a calm, supportive writing environment.

 Joining the Retreat